LakshmiBG/Model-Based-Real-Time-Control-and-Rapid-Prototyping/README.md

 # Model-Based-Real-Time-Control-and-Rapid-Prototyping
 The aim of this exercise is to design and implement a real-time control system for a 4 degree-of- freedom hydraulic loader (i.e. boom) and test it in a rapid prototyping environment.

-Abstract
-The purpose and scope of this exercise is to design and implement a real – time control system for the given 4 degree of freedom (DOF) hydraulic boom model and to test it in the rapid prototyping environment.
-In any product development phase, testing and validating the design is of utmost importance before the product production.
-Testing and validating any system for a range of parameters provides to be expensive and time consuming when implemented on a real prototype.
-In these conditions, rapid prototyping systems comprising of hardware components can mimic actual behavior of the desired system.
-One of the quickest and inexpensive way of testing, verifying and evaluating control design is by rapid prototyping.
-Over here, the term Rapid prototyping implies developing an executable model on a software that can be continuously tested and refined to make it better.
-It allows creating a working implementation of signal processing or control design and verifying the same on the hardware in the early design process, before production.
-It is a proof to validate the control designs.
-The continuous testing on the real-time hardware provides a platform for refining the correctness of the design.
-This way the model can be refined for the perfection and accuracy, while reducing the product development time.
-In this course project, a control system for a hydraulic loader was designed and implemented in the State flow environment of the MATLAB Simulink.
-Stateflow is an environment for modelling and simulating combinatorial and sequential decision logic based on state machines and flow charts.
-The online model is tested with the help of Simulink real time.
-IHA 3D is the visualization software used.